 Trains

-And while I am thinking about trains don’t forget we have a brand new railway station in Forres just 3 miles away.
-If you fancy a day in Inverness then it is jump on the train at Forres, stop once at Nairn and the next stop is Inverness town centre.
-This gives you the chance to do a walking tour, explore some sights, grab a bite to eat by the River Ness or take one of the many day tours out of Inverness and let someone else do the driving.
+Keith and Dufftown Railway LineAnd while I am thinking about trains, don’t forget we have a brand new railway station in Forres just 3 miles away.
+If you fancy a day in Inverness, then it is jumping on the train at Forres, stopping once at Nairn, and the next stop is the Inverness town centre.
+This gives you a chance to do a walking tour, explore some sights, grab a bite to eat by the River Ness or take one of the many-day tours out of Inverness and let someone else do the driving.

-So there are endless things to do from Blervie House and Whisky Trails, touring or trains are all a lovely way to sit back and enjoy Scotland.
+So there are endless things to do, from Blervie House and Whisky Trails, touring or trains are all a lovely way to sit back and enjoy Scotland.

 Slainte.